Monday, August 7, 2017

 "Rather, we have renounced shameful, hidden things; not acting deceitfully or falsifying the word of God, but by the open declaration of the truth we commend ourselves to everyone's conscience in the sight of God.
 And even though our gospel is veiled, it is veiled for those who are perishing, in whose case the god of this age has blinded the minds of unbelievers, so that they may not see the light of the gospel of the glory of Christ, who is the image of God."
 (2 Corinthians 4:2-4)

 The gospel is not unintelligible nonsense, but rather is lucid and powerful.
 It transforms the hearts and minds of people.
-The gospel points lost people in the direction of reconciliation with God through Jesus Christ.
+The gospel points lost people in the direction of reconciliation with God through the man Jesus Christ.
 The proclamation of the gospel contains no falsehood or deception.
 This divine revelation from God is the way to holiness.

 In order to inherit the kingdom of God, we must be born again.
 That means our hearts must be renewed through the supernatural indwelling of the Holy Spirit.
 We must repent of our sins and place our trust in the work of Jesus Christ.
 The gospel of His glory is a light which shines on those who have faith.
 We must share it with others.